Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

    INFO:
+        - Forecast downloading launch has been moved from CurrentTimeForecastFragment.onViewCreated to CurrentTimeForecastLayout LaunchedEffect
         - WorkManager to work correctly should have this app to run at least once and save a triangulated or typed city to database.
         WorkManager is only injected in WeatherForecastActivity, but not used.
 The purpose here is just to launch it and its launch performs downloading and saving of forecast to database.
+        - Internet connectivity availability:
+              No use for creating ConnectivityViewModel as shown in https://www.youtube.com/watch?v=wvDPG2iQ-OE, since notification has to be done earlier - in AbstractViewModel

 //            NetworkMonitor(app.applicationContext, this@WeatherForecastViewModel)
             // Since NetworkMonitor doesn't check if app started with no inet, following check is required